israfiel-a/israfiel-a/README.md

 I am Israfil Argos, a hobbyist programmer and creative author.
 I like making game engines, small embedded projects, and other things.
-I'm a C fellow, but have been recently experimenting with C++ (I like namespaces) and Javascript (no comment).
+I'm a C fellow at heart, but I like Java (I like organization) and Javascript (it's versatile and easy, I can turn my brain off).
 As for writing, fantasy is probably my favorite and strongest area.

+Known Languages (in knowledge order):
+- C
+- Javascript/CSS/HTML
+- Java
+- C++ (and Arduino C++)
+- Bash (Limited)
+- NASM (Limited)
+- C# (Limited)

 If you've got any questions, feel free to contact me via my [buisness email](mailto:israfiel_buisness.nearly025@passfwd.com).